praosylen/demo/README.md

 imnf.py

 A parser for IMNF (Intermediate Musical Notation Format), a type of ASCII musical notation that I developed to be easily human-readable as well as computer-parsable.
 Complete specs for IMNF exist only in my head, however.
 Plays a round that I wrote a while ago as a default.
-Probably the worst-commented thing I have in here as well as the worst coding style.
+It's fairly incomplete (I'm still working on it), and probably the worst-commented thing I have in here as well as the worst coding style.

 osrc.cpp